ThalesGroup/cva6-softcore-contest/README.md

 ## OpenOCD

-To be able to run and debug software applications on CVA6, you need to install OpenOCD tool.
+To be able to run and debug software applications on CVA6, you need to install the OpenOCD tool.
 OpenOCD is a free and open-source software distributed under the GPL-2.0 license.
 It provides on-chip programming and debugging support with a layered architecture of JTAG interface and TAP support.

 Global documentation on OpenOCD is available at https://github.com/ThalesGroup/pulpino-compliant-debug/tree/pulpino-dbg/doc/riscv-debug-notes/pdfs

-Theses documents aim at providing help about OpenOCD and RISC-V debug.
+These documents aim at providing help about OpenOCD and RISC-V debug.

 Before setting up OpenOCD, other tools are needed:
 - make